Brod8362/discord-bot/README.md

 First time setup
 ----------------
-Open up config_default.yaml with your preffered text editor.
+Open up config_default.yaml with your preferred text editor.
 Here you can change some basic options for the bot.
 Get your token and put it in the quotes after "token".
 You can also change the prefix here, by default it's b[ .
 If desired, you can specify a specific user to be the admin of the bot.
 By default, it automatically selects based on the owner of the bot token.
 After you've made your desired changes, rename the file to "config.yaml".